cogstat/cogstat_user_documentation/Displaying-the-data-and-results-graphically.md

 The image format of the charts can be set in the [`CogStat > Preferences...`](Preferences#image-format) menu.

-The charts can be displayed in [png](https://en.wikipedia.org/wiki/PNG) and [svg](https://en.wikipedia.org/wiki/SVG) format.
-The svg format is always sharp, no matter what zooming one uses, while the png format may require less memory when there are many details in the images (mostly for large sample sizes when the individual data are displayed).
-The svg format later can be reformatted (e.g., changing the colors) in other image manipulation software - see below.
+The charts can be displayed in [png](https://en.wikipedia.org/wiki/PNG) (a [raster graphics format](https://en.wikipedia.org/wiki/Raster_graphics)) and [svg](https://en.wikipedia.org/wiki/SVG) (a [vector image format](https://en.wikipedia.org/wiki/Vector_graphics)) format.
+The svg (and generally, a vector graphic) format is always sharp, no matter what zooming one uses, while the png (and generally, a raster graphic) format may require less memory when there are many details in the images (mostly for large sample sizes when the individual data are displayed).
+The svg (vector graphics) format can later be reformatted (e.g., changing the colors) in other vector image manipulation software - see above the Customizing further details section).

 Currently, the svg format may not work with all word processors when you want to copy and paste the results.
 For example, the svg format is not supported (as of 2023 September) in Google Docs, and it is only partly supported in OnlyOffice (where various parts of the image are not displayed).